 The scandal went national, mortifying Delia Bacon.

 She then threw herself into her campaign to discredit Shakespeare.
 She called him ‘a standing disgrace to genius and learning.’
 She tried to persuade Ralph Waldo Emerson, who she met through Elizabeth Peabody.
-Emerson introduced her to a wealthy friend who paid for her to spend a year in England researching her theory.
+Emerson then introduced her to a wealthy friend who paid for her to spend a year in England researching her theory.

 Emerson also encouraged Putnam’s Monthly to give her assignments.
-He gave her a letter of introduction to his friend, the English historian Thomas Carlyle.
+He also gave her a letter of introduction to his friend, the English historian Thomas Carlyle.

 Carlyle shrieked when Delia Bacon told him her theory about Shakespeare.